 Potential impact/consequence if assumption wrong There is a risk that a major Any major adverse event will have a significant adverse event will occur impact on the Council and the community.
 The and result in damage to Council seeks to mitigate this risk through its Civil assets and additional costs Defence function, Risk Management, Business to the Council.
 Continuity Planning, financial resilience and Insurance Policies to maintain delivery of critical services.
-There is a risk that a Any further outbreak of COVID-19 in New further outbreak of COVID- Zealand will have a significant impact on the 19 in New Zealand will Council and the community.
-The Council seeks occur and result in to mitigate this risk through its Civil Defence significant financial and function, Risk Management, Business Continuity operational impact to the Planning, and financial resilience to maintain delivery of critical services.
+Any further outbreak of COVID-19 in New Zealand will have an impact on the Council and the community.
+The Council seeks to mitigate this risk through its Civil Defence function, Risk Management, Business Continuity Planning and financial resilience to maintain delivery of critical services.
 Assets & liabilities of Council would be transferred to another body and the financial forecasts and capital programme outlined in this document would be the responsibility of the new body.
 There is a risk that there Assets & liabilities of the Council's three waters will be significant reform of activity would be transferred to another body and the three Waters Service financial forecasts and capital programme Delivery area, which would outlined in this document would be the have an impact on the responsibility of the new body.
-Council's asset base and revenue streams.
-Risk Pc There is a risk that a major Any adverse event will occur imprand result in damage to Co assets and additional costs Dere to the Council.
-There is a risk that a Anturther outbreak of COVID- Zertie in New Zealand will Cooccur and result in to riggrificant financial and fun operational impact to the Pla Council.
-There is a risk that the Assett Council could be transfe amalgamated with other foreca local authorities.
-There is a risk that there Ass will be significant reform of act the three Waters Service fins Delivery area, which would out have an impact on the res Council's asset base and revenue streams.
-Level of uncertainty High Moderate Low High Stated assumption It assumed that there will be no major financial impact from an adverse event, should one occur, for example, earthquake, pandemic, or flood.
+Council's asset base and responsibility of the new body.
+Risk There is a risk that a major adverse event will occur and result in damage to assets and additional cost to the Council.
+There is a risk that a further outbreak of COVID-19 in New Zealand will occur and result in significant financial and operational impact to the Council.
+There is a risk that the Council could be amalgamated with other local authorities.
+There is a risk that there will be significant reform of the three Waters Service Delivery area, which would have an impact on the Council's asset base and revenue streams.
+Level of uncertainty High Moderate Low High Stated assumption It assumed that there will be no major financial impact from an adverse event, should one occur, for example, earthquake, pandemic or flood.
 While events may occur at any time, Council's planning will focus on operational resilience and Emergency Management.
 It is assumed that there will be no major financial impact from COVID-19 on the Council.
 It is assumed that the Council will not be amalgamated in whole or part with other local authorities.
 It is assumed that the Council's water activity will not be amalgamated into another body during the period covered by the Annual Plan.
-Source of information The Council The Council The Council The Council Assumption area No major adverse events Pandemic Amalgamation Water Reform Activity ₩ =\epsilon \ =\ \ =\epsilon \
+Source of information The Council The Council The Council The Council Assumption area No major adverse events Pandemic Amalgamation Water Reform Activity ₹ Ē ₹ Ē